 3. The 12 Week Year Template: A System for High-Velocity Achievement

 The 12 Week Year treats 12 weeks as a planning year, creating a strong sense of urgency that boosts focus and execution.
-Short sprints help you get feedback quickly and adjust often, making it easier to build momentum and celebrate wins across the year4.
+Short sprints help you get fast feedback and adjust often, making it easier to build momentum and celebrate wins throughout the year4.

 Example use cases: product launches, sales targets, fitness transformations.

-Numerology integration: Align each 12-week sprint with the themes of your Personal Year Cycle to take advantage of seasonal energy shifts.
+Numerology integration: Align each 12-week sprint with themes in your Personal Year Cycle to take advantage of seasonal energy shifts.

 Implementation tips: